 Apples are generally late blooming.
 Need full sun, well-drained soil, and moderate fertility.
 Thin fruit to maximize quality and size.
 Susceptible to codling moth, apple scab, powdery mildew, and gophers.
-Generally cross-fertile, which means that the variety is not pollinated by itself, but by a different variety of the same fruit.
+Partly self-fertile, which means that the variety is not best pollinated by itself, but by a different variety of the same fruit.
 Three or more varieties are best.
-Harvest 3rd year.
+Harvest 4-5th year.

 Check out our Fruit Tree Harvest Chart to plan for successive harvests.

 Please Note: Although most of our bare-root trees arrive to our warehouse in mid-December, there are a few varieties -- Mulberry, Persimmon, Quince, and Walnut -- that will not arrive until mid-January.
 If you order any of those varieties along with varieties that arrive in mid-December, your order will be delayed for shipment until mid-January.
 If you'd like us to split your shipments, please contact us at (800) 784-1722 or email@example.com.
 Additional shipping charges will apply.

 Ship up to 10 Bare Root Trees for As Low As $25!* *Shipping offer only available to the lower 48 states.
 Offer applies to those shipping West of the Rocky Mountains. $30 Flat Rate available to those shipping East of the Rocky Mountains.
 Actual shipping cost will be calculated based on your zip code.
 Nut & multi-graft trees count as 2 when calculating shipping.
 Offer applicable to bare root trees only.
 Ships via FedEx Home/Ground.
 Cannot ship to P.O. boxes.

 Cannot ship to the following states: AK, HI, PR, VI, GU.